-This version of the Guidance was published in April 2016.
+This version of the Guidance was published in July 2017.
+It reflects changes to our licensing system.

 The Guidance may be amended or updated from time to time, for example to reflect changes in common practice or procedures, advances in technology or changes to international agreements.
 Each version will include its date of publication and will be accompanied by an announcement.
 Licensees should check Ofcom's website to ensure that they have the most up-to-date version.